God’s Heart for Justice: Exploring Biblical Perspectives on Gun Violence in America – Part 2

 President Joe Biden

-Stop electing unqualified, unethical, unrighteous lawmakers whose only goal is to wreak havoc on democracy under the pretense of saving the country.
+Stop electing lawmakers who are unqualified, unethical, and unrighteous.
+Their only goal is to wreak havoc on democracy under the pretense of saving the country.
 Some honor God with their mouths, but their hearts are far from Him.
 Isaiah 29 says “Then the Lord said, “Because this nation approaches [Me only] with their words And honors Me [only] with their lip service, But they remove their hearts far from Me, And their reverence for Me is a tradition that is learned by rote [without any regard for its meaning], Therefore, listen carefully, I will again do marvelous and amazing things with this people, wonderful and astonishing things; And the wisdom of their wise men will perish, And the understanding of their discerning men will be hidden” (Isa.
 29:13-14 AMP).

 Thus says the Lord: Do justice and righteousness, and deliver from the hand of the oppressor him who has been robbed.
 And do no wrong or violence to the resident alien, the fatherless, and the widow, nor shed innocent blood in this place” (Jer.
 22:3).